 - Not eating: Dogs love to eat and get treats, often more than nearly anything else in their life.
 When a dog with a brain tumor stops eating for more than a couple of days, it means that they are either not feeling well enough to eat, are too weak to, or aren’t coordinated enough to.

-- Can’t walk: Some brain tumors can mess with a dog’s balance and mobility.
+- Inability to walk: Some brain tumors can mess with a dog’s balance and mobility.
 When these symptoms progress to the point that a dog can’t walk or get up and down by themselves, they are at risk for other injuries.

-- Can’t control bladder/bowel function: This may be due to decreased mobility or a form of dementia where they can’t remember to go.
+- Inability to control bladder/bowel function: This may be due to decreased mobility or a form of dementia where they can’t remember to go.
 Either way, if a pup is constantly having accidents, it creates a problem for the owners and can lead to other health issues.

 - Pain: Dogs with growing brain tumors may experience severe headaches simply because of the compression of the brain and surrounding tissues.
 When this pain becomes extreme enough to affect their daily activities and can’t be controlled with medications, it’s time to think about other ways of relieving it.